Ortoscale/AWX_INSTALL/README.md

 ```sh
 docker-compose up -d
 ```
-Wait 5 minutes and follow the link ip:8081
+Wait 5 minutes and follow the link ip:8081.
+The default access:
+login - admin
+password - password

 **Congratulations, you have installed awx**